 Rule 5101:1-3-20 | Ohio works first: domestic violence- information, screening, referral and waiver of eligibility requirements.

-Effective January 1, 2008, each applicant for and recipient of Ohio works first (OWF) shall receive information, screening, referral and waiver of certain OWF eligibility requirements when the individual has been subjected to domestic violence.
-This rule complies with sections 5107.71 to 5107.717 of the Revised Code, which were contained in Amended Substitute House Bill 119 (Am.
-Sub.
-H.B.
-119, 127th General Assembly, (2007)).
+Each applicant for and recipient of Ohio works first (OWF) shall receive information, screening, referral and waiver of certain OWF eligibility requirements when the individual has been subjected to domestic violence.
+This rule complies with sections 5107.71 to 5107.717 of the Revised Code.

 (A) What is the definition of domestic violence?